p4rkerw/SALSA/Tutorial/README.md

 --rm -it p4rkerw/salsa:latest
 ```

-**Build a STAR index for 🌶️SALSA** You only need to do this once.
-You can use the same reference for future analyses.
+**Build a STAR index for 🌶️SALSA** You only need to do this once because you can use the same reference for future analyses.
+The number of threads should be increased depending on system resources.
+If there are limited resources, the index can be built outside of the container with the same version STAR-2.7.8a.
 ```
 # build index
 STAR \